Skip to content

 • role/m2m/importer (rule to import collections via the dedicated ARLAS server endpoint, mainly used by M2M processes)

-7. (Clients/Arlas-backend/Authorization/Policies) Add role policies for each new group you have added.
-Don't select a Realm Role but choose the arlas Client and choose a Client Role.
+6. (Clients/Arlas-backend/Authorization/Policies) Add role policies for each new role you have added.
+Choose a policy type Role.
 Keep the logic to Positive.
+Choose the relevant role in the arlas-backend roles list.

 • Client ID=arlasm2m